Mishree-14/CPP_Experiment_09_Pointer_Basics/README.md

 The movement is not by 1 byte, but by the size of the data type.

+#### Pointers support limited arithmetic:

+Increment (ptr++) → Moves to the next memory block of its data type.

+Decrement (ptr--) → Moves to the previous memory block.

+Difference (ptr2 - ptr1) → Returns the number of elements between two pointers.

 #### Example Table

 | Data Type | Size (bytes) | Initial Address | After `ptr++` |